Roasted Strawberry Buttermilk Ice Cream

 - 2 tablespoons light corn syrup

-Pour the ice cream mixture into the frozen canister of electric ice cream freezer and run according to directions of ice cream maker.
+- Pour the ice cream mixture into the frozen canister of electric ice cream freezer and run according to directions of ice cream maker.
 Pack the finished ice cream into a storage container, press a sheet of parchment directly against the surface, and seal with an airtight lid.
-Freeze in the coldest part of your freezer until firm, at least 4 hours.
-Makes about 1 quart.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.

 Nutritional values shown are general guidelines and reflect information for 1 serving using the ingredients listed, not including any optional ingredients.
 Actual macros may vary slightly depending on specific brands and types of ingredients used.

 To determine the weight of one serving, prepare the recipe as instructed.
 Weigh the finished recipe, then divide the weight of the finished recipe (not including the weight of the container the food is in) by the desired number of servings.
 Result will be the weight of one serving.